diegogusava/rabobank-aggregate/README.md

 # Architecture

-Based on the information above I have identified 4 services.
+Based on the information above I have identified 3 services and one aggregator service.
 - account
 - card
 - operator